Quality statement 3: Alcohol education

 - What the quality statement means for children and young people

 - Definitions of terms used in this quality statement

 - Equality and diversity considerations

-Schools and colleges have an important role to play in helping children and young people to understand the harmful consequences of alcohol and in combating harmful drinking.
+Schools and colleges have an important role to play in helping children and young people to understand the harmful consequences of alcohol and in combating harmful (high-risk) drinking.
 Alcohol education should be used to increase knowledge about alcohol use and its effects.
 Learning and teaching about alcohol should be contextualised as part of promoting positive messages and values about keeping healthy and safe.
 Teachers and children and young people should be able to have open discussions about alcohol in the context of wider social norms, since one‑way information‑giving is not as effective in engaging children and young people in the topic and in affecting attitudes, values and behaviour.

 Data source: Local data collection.
 Ofsted inspection reports contain information on the achievement of pupils, quality of teaching, behaviour and safety of pupils, and leadership and management for all schools and colleges.
 Also contained within the Health and Social Care Information Centre's Smoking, Drinking and Drug Use Among Young People in England.

 Head teachers and school governors include alcohol education in the curriculum.
 Although alcohol education is not a statutory part of the curriculum, quality statements describe best practice that goes beyond minimum statutory requirements and can be used to help organisations improve quality.

 Staff who have the trust and respect of the children and young people in the school or college deliver alcohol education as part of the curriculum.
 Staff should have received appropriate training and be able to provide accurate information using appropriate techniques.

 Local authorities advocate that schools and colleges in their area include alcohol education in the curriculum.
 Public health teams can offer help with education and training of staff and provide schools and colleges with information and materials for teaching.